 Simplifying Complex Calculations

-For example, consider the fraction 36/48.
+As an example, consider the fraction 36/48.
 Instead of directly simplifying, find the prime factorization of both numbers: 36 = 2² x 3² and 48 = 2⁴ x 3.
 Now you can easily see that both numbers share factors of 2² and 3.
 Dividing both the numerator and denominator by these common factors simplifies the fraction to (2² x 3²)/(2⁴ x 3) = (3)/(2²) = 3/4.
 This method can save time and reduce the risk of errors, especially with larger numbers.

 Finding the Greatest Common Divisor (GCD)

 The greatest common divisor (GCD) of two or more numbers is the largest number that divides evenly into all of them.
 Prime factorization provides a straightforward way to find the GCD.
-First, find the prime factorization of each number.
+But first, find the prime factorization of each number.
 Then, identify the common prime factors and their lowest powers.
 Finally, multiply these common prime factors together to get the GCD.

 Determining the Least Common Multiple (LCM)